-Ovarian cancer is the most lethal of the female cancers for which there is no reliable screening test, and every women is at risk.
-With delays in diagnoses due to this lack of screening and because symptoms are often confused with other, less severe, illness, most women are diagnosed once the cancer has already spread, making it more difficult to treat.
+Ovarian cancer is the most lethal of the female cancers for which there is no reliable screening test, and every person assigned female at birth is at risk.
+With delays in diagnoses due to this lack of screening and because symptoms are often confused with other, less severe, illness, most people are diagnosed once the cancer has already spread, making it more difficult to treat.
 While every woman is at risk, ovarian cancer is overlooked and underfunded.

 Types of Ovarian Cancer

 There are different types of ovarian cancer tumours, which are named after the type of cell they come from, the three main cell types that make up the ovary.
 They are:

 Epithelial ovarian cancer

 Comes from the surface of the ovary (the epithelium), and is the most common ovarian cancer.
 Fallopian tube cancer and primary peritoneal cancer are also included in this type of ovarian cancer.

 Comes from the reproductive cells of the ovaries.
 Germ cell ovarian cancer is rare.